 Tag Along Rule

 When the individual becomes eligible for special enrollment, all eligible family members can join your group medical plan at that time, even if they were previously eligible and declined coverage.
 Additionally, the family can choose any benefit option available to similarly situated individuals, as if they were initially eligible.

 When Special Enrollment Rights Do NOT Apply

 Several common scenarios are a frequent cause of confusion for employers.
 The following situations do NOT provide a special enrollment right for an employee or dependent to join your group medical plan during the year:

 - Another employer’s open enrollment period

-- An increase in cost or decrease in coverage under your employer’s plan or another employer’s plan
+- Some cafeteria plan changes in status, such as an increase in cost or decrease in coverage under another employer plan

 - An individual stops paying for COBRA under a prior employer’s plan before the maximum period of coverage is exhausted

 Notice of Special Enrollment Rights

 Employers must provide eligible employees with a notice of special enrollment rights at the time they are initially offered the opportunity to enroll.
-This notice is typically included on your plan’s enrollment form (or waiver of enrollment form), which should be signed by the employee whether electing coverage or not.
 If it is not currently part of your enrollment process, you should prepare a separate notice for employee review and signature.

 Coordination with Cafeteria Plans

-HIPAA special enrollment rights are also a permitted cafeteria plan mid-year change in election.
+HIPAA special enrollment rights are also a permitted cafeteria plan change in status.
 Therefore, an employee with a special enrollment right can change a pre-tax election to correspond to the new medical plan enrollment.
 Your cafeteria plan documents should allow for a change in election due to special enrollment rights.